 Consider trusting Kilimanjaro Backcountry Adventures to guide you to a successful Mount Kilimanjaro summit.
 I can’t say enough great things about this company.
 Thank you to our amazing guides and crew who you see pictured in some of the photos of this post!
 We couldn’t have done it without your expertise and encouragement!
 Check back my detailed post about just how much I loved every aspect of Kilimanjaro Backcountry Adventures!!!

 Questions or comments about summiting Kilimanjaro via the Machame route?
-Feel free to drop a comment below or reach out to me on my Facebook page found on the right hand side of this post!
+Feel free to drop a comment below or reach out to me on my Facebook page!

 A HUGE thanks go out to my climbing friends Stephanie, Haley, and Taylor for coming along with me and helping me document the hike!
 They are pictured in some of the photos as well as contributed some of the photos for this post!
 Thanks again guys!